Community Engagements

 The Flight PS752 Memorial Scholarships initiative honors the academic aspirations of the victims by supporting students worldwide in their pursuit of higher education.
 Established by various institutions through advocacy from victims’ families and friends, these scholarships preserve the legacy of those whose lives were unjustly cut short.
 By applying, donating, or spreading awareness, supporters can help keep their memory alive and contribute to a future built on education and justice.

-University of Alberta Tree Dedication Ceremony
+University of Alberta Memorial Tree Dedication

 The memorial dedication at the University of Alberta in Edmonton was a meaningful community engagement event honoring the ten victims of Flight PS752 connected to the university.
 A bench and tree were erected, and a plaque bearing their names was unveiled, creating a lasting tribute to their memory.
 This space serves as a public place for reflection, remembrance, and a reminder of the ongoing pursuit of justice.